rweather/litton-tools/README.md

 To run the GUI version of the emulator, use "litton" instead:

+    litton

+This will launch the emulator using a built-in copy of OPUS based on the file `OPUS/opus.drum`.
+You can instead provide a custom drum image on the
+command-line:

+    litton OPUS/whole.drum
     litton examples/low-level/echo.drum

 Once the system starts, press HALT, then READY, then RUN to start the program.